1. Do I have to breastfeed for an entire year?

 4. Do newborns actually get days and nights mixed up?

-Oh yeah, and it sucks big time.
-You are so exhausted, and because you aren’t mixed up it’s hard to sleep during the day, and they just want to party all night.
+Oh yeah, and it sucks big boobies.
+You are so exhausted, and because you aren’t mixed up it’s hard to sleep during the day, and they just want to party all night (At least one of us get’s to).

 One of the things that helped me was in the daytime try to have as much natural light coming into the rooms, or go for a walk outside.
 At night, it is sleep time, speak slow and soft, don’t tickle their feet or belly (I know, it’s hard).
 Try not to make eye contact, and get PJ’s on slowly in a dark room.